fabriguespe/ronibot/readme.md

 1) Install mongo db

-2) Create a discord bot application
+* Create a discord bot application
+* Create a config.json file like this into Data folder

   ```
 {